Karunasena Jayalath: Career

-He joined a school in his village Kumbuke in 1933 and in 1944 he joined Taxila Central College, Horana where he completed both his primary and secondary education.
-He joined the Lankadeepa newspaper agency as an editor and he was promoted as a deputy editor of the newspaper in 1961.
+He joined a school in his village Kumbuke in 1933 and in 1944 he joined Taxila Central College, Horana where he completed his primary and secondary education.
+He joined the Lankadeepa newspaper agency as an editor and was promoted to deputy editor of the newspaper in 1961.

-He also started writing novels after dropping out of newspaper industry and became popular with his first novel Golu Hadawatha which is about a romantic love story between two school going students in a mixed school.
+He also started writing novels after dropping out of the newspaper industry.
+He became popular with his first novel Golu Hadawatha which is about a romantic love story between two school-going students in a mixed school.
 The novel received critical reception and also won the State Literary Award for the best novel category.
 His novel Golu Hadawatha was also adopted as a film by veteran filmmaker Lester James Peiris in 1968 with the same title and the film was opened to positive reviews from critics and became a landmark film in Sri Lankan cinema.
 His other notable works include Muwa Dadayama, Bamba Ketu Heti, Gehenu Lamai, Lassana Ess and Ridee Nimnaya.